MillerLabFTW/OpenSourcePneumaticSystem/README.md

 ####Customize the Processing interface
-The resolution on the PWM slider is autoscaled based on the range of PWM availble and the size of the GUI window.
-Thus, if you want greater resolution for a certain project, you can restrict the PWM slider to the range you're working in.
-For instance, changing min_PWM to 1000 and max_PWM to 2000 would increase the precision of the PWM slider scale in the Processing GUI.
+The resolution on the PWM slider is autoscaled based on the range of PWM available and the size of the GUI window.
+Thus, if you want greater control precision using your mouse for a certain project, you can restrict the PWM slider to the range you're working in.
+For instance, changing `min_PWM` to `1000` and `max_PWM` to `2000` would increase the precision of the PWM slider scale in the Processing GUI.
 The interval line sets the default ms time interval.

 	int min_PWM = 0;
 	int max_PWM = 3995;